Be8-Systems/be8-engine/README.md

 const text = 'Hello World';
 const derivedKey = await be8.getDerivedKey(publicKey, privateKey);
 const { cipherText, iv } = await be8.encryptText(derivedKey, text);
 ```

 ## async decryptText(derivedKey, cipherText, iv)
-With the help of the key, the cipherText and an iv we can decrypt messages.
+With the help of the key, the cipherText and an iv, we can decrypt messages.

 ```javascript
 const cipherText = 'ASDASD9324/&§$jn';